costs more to live in,

 If you don't appreciate what an oligopoly is, and why it is so dangerous to our community, you will by the time you finish my book.

-Third, and as importantly, my book is about citizen journalism, and why you should leverage this new and rapidly growing phenomenon.
+Third, and as importantly, my book is about Social Media and Citizen Journalism, and why you should leverage this new and rapidly growing phenomenon.
 When implemented properly, it has the potential to turn the traditional Olympic business model into an experience that benefits everyone in our community, including small business owners, taxpayers, Olympic volunteers and paid workers.
 It is now possible to promote and market your products and services to millions of people around the world who are spiraling like moths around the glow of the 2010 Olympic torch that is already illuminating the Vancouver / Whistler region and Canada.

 If you have to pay for it,